kbsivacse/cfc-2020-r2bots/README.md

 Virtual assistant (standalone) for this application can be accessed [here](https://integrations.eu-gb.assistant.watson.cloud.ibm.com/web/public/e8da9e06-9785-4149-9ea2-9b19e908172b).

 ## Solution Roadmap
-The basic featured and functionalties of the application is extended from IBM's CFC 2020 hackathon statrup kit.
+The basic features and functionalties of the application is extended from IBM's CFC 2020 hackathon statrup kit.
 The chat-bot has been trained to respond dynamically based on user need and provide real-time accuracy in the response.
 It also helps to create demands or supplies for a brand new user by asking relevant questions.
 The below are some of the additional features that can be added to make this more relevant and better as a platform.

 1. Search result based on distance using map APIs
 2. Retail implementation to connect demand vs supplier